 While I launched it as little more than an experiment a year ago, membership is now the primary focus of my business.
 Here are several lessons I’ve learned during the past year…

 1. Control Where It’s Hosted

 When I launched the Power Hitters Club, I was admittedly unsure where to host it.
 I was still getting to know Infusionsoft, and I was using their Customer Hub product to host my courses.
 So it was natural to also host the members content there, too.

 In hindsight, this was a mistake.
 In fact, it was a mistake to host my courses on Customer Hub as well.
 I’ve never liked the product, and I hate not having full creative control.
 I also hate not getting the actual traffic — and we know that’s important!

 So beginning this year, I started using a membership plugin called Paid Memberships Pro.
 It’s not perfect, but it allows me to create membership content the same way I do content on my site.
 I decided to create a separate members site that I control.

 I now know how much traffic I get.
-I now can create Website Custom Audiences based on where my members go.
+I now can create A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience. based on where my members go.
 And I can now create content with ease for my members site.

 2. Simplify the Software